magnesj/ResInsight/docs/Intersections.md

 When a simulation well intersection is created, the source simulation well can be changed by using the **Simulation Well** selection combo box in the **Property Editor**.

-If the well contains more than one branch, the intersection geometry will be created for the selected brach in the **Branch** combo box.
+If the well contains more than one branch, the intersection geometry will be created for the selected branch in the **Branch** combo box.

 #### Polyline Intersection
 A new **Polyline** intersection can be created from the context menu in the 3D view.
 Then, by left-clicking on reservoir geometry, a polyline is created.
 The points are added to the point list in the **Property Editor**.